- Max Planck Croucher Postdoctoral Fellowship in 2020 at Max Planck Institute for Biophysical Chemistry

-Interested in both chemistry and biology, he gained his first two lab experience at CUHK under the supervision of Prof KS Chan and Prof Tsang during his high school education at La Salle College.
-By the time of the release of HKDSE results, he made a tough decision between studying chemistry, biology or medicine.
-At last, he decided to go for the new, appealing, research-oriented CMB at CUHK.
+Interested in both chemistry and biology, he gained his first two lab experience at the CUHK under the supervision of Prof KS Chan and Prof SY Tsang during his high school education at the La Salle College.
+By the time of the release of HKDSE results, he made a tough decision between studying chemistry, biology and medicine.
+At last, he decided to go for the new, appealing, research-oriented CMB programme at the CUHK.

 During his undergraduate study, he received 15 awards and scholarships including the Swire Scholarship 2013-2016 and the Fung Scholarship 2015-2016, covering all of his tuition fees and expenses.
-Apart from studying during the term time, he followed Prof Tsang again in his sophomore year and conducted almost-full-time research in her lab.
-In the past three years, he received excellent guidance from Prof Tsang and led a research project on the molecular and cellular mechanisms linking diabetes and breast cancer.
-He also collaborated with other labmates on the roles of different TRP channels in mouse embryonic stem cells and cardiac development.
+Apart from studying during the term time, he followed Prof SY Tsang again in his sophomore year and conducted almost-full-time research in her lab.
+In the past three years, he received excellent guidance from Prof SY Tsang and led a research project on the molecular and cellular mechanisms linking diabetes and breast cancer.
+He also collaborated with other labmates on studying reverse apoptosis in breast cancer cells and the roles of different TRP channels in mouse embryonic stem cells and cardiac differentiation.

 Before making another critical decision in his life, that is, what to study for his PhD, he exposed himself to many different fields in life sciences.
 By the end of his freshman year, he joined Prof PC Shaw's lab under the SMART program and studied novel proteins of influenza A virus.
 Later in the summer of his freshman year, he was selected into the Study Abroad Program in Shanghai co-organized by the Harvard University and the Fudan University, working on epithelial-mesenchymal transition in hepatocellular carcinoma in Prof LX Qin's lab.
 In the summer of his sophomore year, he enrolled in the UROPS of the National University of Singapore and examined small RNAs in neural development in Prof QD Hu's lab.
 In the summer of his junior year, he was chosen as one of the six students from China in the NDM Summer Internship Programme of the University of Oxford.
-Under the guidance of Prof L Dorrell, he was exceptionally allowed to work in the containment level 3 facility and helped developing novel T cell receptor-based HIV therapy.
+Under the supervision of Prof L Dorrell, he was exceptionally allowed to work in the containment level 3 facility and helped developing novel T cell receptor-based HIV therapy.
 In a collaboration between Prof. L Dorrell and Dr N Ternette, he used cutting-edge proteomics to investigate the kinetics of HIV protein during early infection as well.
-After his B.Sc. graduation in May 2016, he participated in the TIGP IIP at the Academia Sinica and studied yeast's pre-mRNA splicing in Dr SC Cheng's lab.
+In the summer of his final year, he participated in the TIGP IIP at the Academia Sinica and studied yeast's pre-mRNA splicing in Dr SC Cheng's lab.

-For more information on his previous and current work, please kindly refer to the following publications:
+For more information on his previous and current work, please refer to the following publications:

 So C*, Seres KB*, Steyer AM, Mönnich E, Clift D, Pejkovska A, Möbius W, Schuh M. A liquid-like spindle domain promotes acentrosomal spindle assembly in mammalian oocytes.
-Science.
-(Accepted 2019 May; *equal contribution)
+Science 2019 Jun;364(6447):eaat9557. (*equal contribution)